 Our recommended VPNs all have lots of servers all over the world.
-Those servers are also all super fast: perfect for doing data-intensive tasks such as streaming in HD (from YouTube or Netflix US for instance) or for gaming.
+Those servers are also all super fast: perfect for doing data-intensive tasks such as streaming in HD (unblock YouTube videos or foreign Netflix content for instance) or for gaming.
 If you want a VPN specifically for Netflix, take a look at our Netflix VPN guide.

 Are VPNs legal in Vietnam